abcpaem/tdd-roman-numerals-kata/README.md

 Click [here](src/main/java/clan/techreturners/RomanNumerals.java) to see the Roman Numerals code.

 ### What's next?:
-- Add more edge case tests, like when parameter passed is null or empty.
+- Add console application for user interaction with the converter.

 ---
 ## How to run the tests